nevan-dsouza/skull-coordinates/README.md

 * **Landing page:** explain about the application
 * **dark mode feature:** accessibility reasons
 * **Undo feature for the teacher section:** User-friendly
+* **Mobile Responsive:** students and teachers can conveniently do it on their phones